riezahughes/dnd-character-api/README.md

 Eg: Filter by class and level to get the number of spells.
 Filter one further and do it by invocation to hunt for specific spell types.

 There will also be a section that will scrape from 5e tools to fill out the api's basic information.
-This can come later thourh.
+This can come later though.
 At the moment the priority is just making basic models with prisma 2, setting the skeleton.
 Making sure you can follow all the simple steps of build a character is mission number 1.

 NOTE: THIS IS FOR 5E